awjlogan/emon32-fw/README.md

 ## Functional Description

+### Hardware serial connection

+A dedicated UART is used for debug, configuration, and data transmission.
+It has the following UART configuration:

+- 38400 baud
+- 8N1

+It is available on:

+- Raspberry Pi:
+  - GPIO 14 (UART TX _from_ Raspberry Pi)
+  - GPIO 15 (UART RX _to_ the Raspberry Pi)
+- Debug pins:
+  - 2 (UART TX _from_ Raspberry Pi)
+  - 1 (UART RX _to_ the Raspberry Pi)
+- Test harness pads (only when TEST_SENSE is LOW)

 ### Configuration

 The _emon32_ firmware is compatible with the OpenEnergyMonitor [emonPi2 configuration](https://docs.openenergymonitor.org/emonpi2/configuration.html) options, which can be accessed through the debug serial link.
 In addition, the following options are added: